|Object Name:||Air Data System, Capsule Sensor, Cam-Corrector Mechanism|

 |Year of Manufacture:||circa 1960|

-This is an item from the original Marconi Collection (Ref: 2040) and is the cam correction mechanism from a Static or Pitot-Static Capsule unit.
+This is the cam correction mechanism from a Static or Pitot-Static Capsule unit.

 The Differential Pressure Transducer contains two aneroid capsules, or diaphragms, which expands and contracts with the pressure input from the pitot tube.
 The case around the diaphragm is airtight and is vented to the static port.
 Some units will have multiple aneroid capsules to multiply the movement.
 The difference between the pitot pressure and the static pressure is called dynamic pressure.
 The greater the dynamic pressure, the higher the airspeed.